jby/jby.github.io/blog/_posts/2019-05-06-Normalize-HC-usernames.md

 Data in AD:

-Firstname Lastname, username, email address
+Firstname Lastname, username, email address<br>
 John Doe, johnd, john.doe@company.com

 Data in HC:

-Firstname Lastname, mention name, email address
+Firstname Lastname, mention name, email address<br>
 John Doe, JohnDoe, john.doe@company.com

 Now, any _proper_ auth system will recognize these two as _different_ users with the same fullname and email address, but since only email address is signinficant in HipChat - it will see it as the same user with different nicknames.